 Fear.
 It’s what keeps us from living our lives and achieving our dreams.
 And it is the most common reason why people don’t travel.

 Whenever I talk to people about long-term travel, they tell me they wish they could do what I do.
-Then they come up with common excuses as to why they can’t:
+They tell me all their travel dreams then they come up with common excuses as to why they can’t realize them:

 They fear not being able to afford the trip.